notdeltah/dabloons-bank/README.md

 - Virtual Inventory
 - Transaction History

-This tool uses Python 3.11.
-If you haven't yet installed it, you can do so [here](https://www.python.org/downloads).
+This tool uses Python 3.11 and will not work if you haven't installed it on your system.
+If you haven't yet installed it, you can do so [here](https://www.python.org/downloads)!